ietf-wg-acme/acme/draft-ietf-acme-acme.md

 external_secret (optional, string):
-: A secret value that the server can use to authenticate this registration as belonging the same entity as an already-existing system.
+: A secret value that the server can use to authenticate this registration as belonging to the same entity as an already-existing system.

 agreement (optional, string):
 : A URI referring to a subscriber agreement or terms of service provided by the